Bardolph-Automation-Inc/bardolph/articles/intro.md

 https://www.bardolph.org

-# Introduction, or Why I Built This #
+# Introduction, or Why I Did This #

 Bardolph is intended for people like me: someone who wants to experiment with their lights and perhaps use the results in a practical setting.
 Although I may